 Term 3 – Advanced performance skills

-Term 5 – Programme music / the elements of music
+Term 5 – The elements of music, listening skills

-Term 6 – Instruments of the orchestra / the elements of music
+Term 6 – Instruments of the orchestra, sound and colour

 Term 4 – African music

-Term 3 – African Music Term 3 – Music for stage and screen
+Term 4 – Music for stage and screen

 At Chipping Norton School students take the Edexcel examination for GCSE Music.
 This course aims to: